Terence Winter

 You can also find this person on TMDb.org and IMDb.com.

 Terence Patrick Winter (born October 2, 1960) is an American writer and producer of television and film.
-He is the creator, writer, and executive producer of the HBO television series Boardwalk Empire (2010–2014).
+He was the creator, writer, and executive producer of the HBO television series Boardwalk Empire (2010–2014).
 Before creating Boardwalk Empire, Winter was a writer and executive producer for the HBO television series The Sopranos, from the show's second to sixth and final season (2000–2007).
-In 2013, Winter wrote the screenplay to Martin Scorsese's The Wolf of Wall Street for which he was nominated for an Academy Award for Best Adapted Screenplay.
+In 2013, Winter wrote the screenplay for Martin Scorsese's The Wolf of Wall Street, for which he was nominated for an Academy Award for Best Adapted Screenplay.
 He was also the co-creator, writer and executive producer of another HBO television drama series, Vinyl (2016), which ran for one season.
-He was the co-showrunner on the Paramount+ crime series Tulsa King with Taylor Sheridan.
+He is an executive producer and writer on the Paramount+ crime series Tulsa King with Taylor Sheridan.
+Description above from the Wikipedia article Terence Winter, licensed under CC-BY-SA, full list of contributors on Wikipedia.

 Gender